IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

       --helm-set spec.aiManager.pakModules.connection.enabled=true
 ```

-NOTE:
+For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).

-- `entitlement-key` is the entitlement key that you copied in [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary)
+### Install Event Manager

-### Install EventManager using GitOps
+Same as Ceph, you can follow the same steps to install Cloud Pak for Watson AIOps - Event Manager using GitOps.

 ```sh
 argocd app create eventmanagerapp \